 The consolidated financial statements have been prepared in accordance with the regulations for financial services institutions as issued by the CBK in the State of Kuwait.
-These regulations require expected credit loss ("ECL") to be measured at the higher of the ECL on credit facilities computed under IFRS 9 according to the CBK guidelines or the provisions as required by CBK instructions; the consequent impact on related disclosures; and the adoption of all other requirements of International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board ("IASB") (collectively referred to as "IFRS, as adopted by the Central Bank of Kuwait for use by State of Kuwait").
+These regulations require expected credit loss ("ECL") on credit facilities (i.e. loans) to be measured at higher of the amount computed under IFRS 9: Financial Instruments ("IFRS 9") according to the CBK guidelines or the provisions as required by CBK instructions; the consequent impact on related disclosures; and the adoption of all other requirements of International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") (collectively referred to as IFRS as adopted by CBK for use by the State of Kuwait).